ICJIA/researchhub-docs/docs/guide/apps.md

 ## Searching Apps

+There are two ways to search through Apps to find what you're most interested in: search terms and category filter.
+You can also mix and match these two methods to refine your search.

+### Search terms

+Simply type words into the search bar on the top and you will get the filtered list of Apps.
 You can use any of the following information on App, and any combination thereof, for a search term:

 - Title
 - Contributors
-- Categories
 - Tags

 <div style="text-align:center">